Back toDealing with Cold Sores articles

 Step 4: Avoid hot beverages and foods that are salty, spicy, or acidic

-Do yourself a favor and steer clear of foods that are likely to irritate a cold sore.
+Steer clear of foods that are likely to irritate a cold sore.
 Things like pretzels, curry, hot sauce, or citrus fruits could aggravate your cold sore and make the pain worse.1

 Step 5: Don’t be picky

 Keep your hands off that cold sore.
 Resist the temptation to pick at it because you may prolong the healing process or make it more irritated.
-Remember, cold sores are contagious so if you accidently touch it, DO NOT touch any other body parts, especially your eyes.
+Remember, cold sores are contagious: if you accidently touch it, DO NOT touch any other body parts, especially your eyes.
 Be sure to wash your hands as soon as possible to avoid spreading it to another area or to somebody else.

 By clicking the link(s) above, you will be taken to an external website that is independently operated and not managed by GSK.
 GSK assumes no responsibility for the content on the website.
 If you do not wish to leave this website, do not click on the links above.